Aequalis-lib/AequalisReactWonder/ReactRouterV6/React-router-v6.md

 ## Assessment :

-1. Create nav-bar with sports and about links.
+1. Create nav-bar with sports and about links (should visible for all pages).
 2. By default ('/home' or '/') should render form page where you can add sport name to the sports group.<br/>
    `2(a)-->`Should show count of each sport group above the sport form,get the count data from search params.
 3. Form elements are sport name,group(ex:indoor,outdoor)